 Learn what industrial designs are, why they are important for business, and what makes them a key element of a comprehensive intellectual property strategy.
 Find out why you would want to register your industrial design, and how to apply for registration in Canada and abroad.

 On this page

-- What a registered industrial design protects
+- What is an industrial design

 - What to consider before filing an application

 - Examination and registration process in Canada

 - How to apply for registration using the Hague System

 An industrial design is about how something looks.
 It protects a product's unique appearance, not what it is made of, how it is made or how it works.